marcelom/marcelom.github.io/_posts/2010-04-14-postfixencryptedsmtp.md

+---
+layout: post
-Title: Postfix Encrypted SMTP
+title: Postfix Encrypted SMTP
-Tags: Postfix, SMTP
+tags: Postfix, SMTP
-Author: Marcelo Moreira
+author: Marcelo Moreira
-Summary: Enabling encrypted SMTP on postfix
+excerpt: Enabling encrypted SMTP on postfix
+---

 As many of you know, the email servers at Stanford will only accept encrypted connections, starting June 24th, 2010.